bartoszsmielowski/Excel_DataScienceJobsAnalysis/README.md

 - **Design choice:** Histogram allows to reduce number of data for analysis and focus on defined ranges to give the general view of how many jobs can be found in each salary range.
 - **Insights gained:** The higher salary the less jobs.

+## Salary Analysis build

+### Charts

+#### Highest Pay Jobs - Scatter Chart

+*//ScatterYrHr//*

+- **Excel features:** Utilized features to compare jobs with different units of measure.
+Optimized layout for clarity.
+- **Design choice:** Scatter Chart allows to provide comparison when analytic values have not the same unit of measure.
+It shows how each job title stands against the rest.
+- **Insights gained:** Comparing jobs level it looks like Engineers are higher-paid over other positions.
+Comparing Yearly salary with hourly salary there are Top 4 job titles which outstanding: Senior Data Engineer, Senior Data Scientist, Data Engineer, Data Scientist

+#### Median Salary Ranges - Box&Whisker Chart

+*//BoxWhisker//*

+- **Excel features:**  Utilized features to compare job titles and possibilities of each.
+- **Design choice:** Detailed information, easy to read, about Median Salary for each job title.
+Provides information not only about MIN or MAX salary, but also includes AVG and Median of values.
+- **Insights gained:** Machine Learning Engineer has the widest range of slary while the narrowest is for Senior Data Analyst.
+Salary for Senior Data Analyst is not much higer compared to Data Analyst

+#### Highest Pay Countries - Map Chart

+*//TopPayCountries//*

+- **Excel features:** Utilized Excel's map chart feature to plot median salary globally.
+- **Design choice:** Color-coded map to visually differentiate salary levels across regions.
+- **Visual enhancement:** Improved readability and immediate understanding of geographic count trends.

+## Skills Analysis build

+### Charts

+#### Skills Likelihood - Bar Chart

+*//SkillsLikelihood//*

+- **Excel features:** Utilized bar chart feature and optimized layout for clarity.
+- **Design choice:** Horizontal bar chart for visual comparison of skills likelihood.
+- **Data organization:** Sorted and filtered Top 10 Skills by descending likelihood for improved readability.
+- **Data insights:** SQL and Python are the most common, even outstanding skills that are requested across all jobs

+#### Salary to Job Count comparison - Scatter Chart

+*//SkillsScatter//*

+- **Excel features:** Utilized feature and optimized layout for clarity.
+- **Design choice:** Scatter Chart allows to provide comparison of job count along with salary position.
+It shows how each job title stands against the rest.
+- **Data insights:** Jobs where SQL or Python are requested have the highest count of jobs and at the same time jobs are high-pay.
+Job Count where excel is requested is not outstanding, but at the same level as other top 7 skills, but jobs are less-pay.

+#### Number of Skills to Salary - Area Chart

+*//SkillsAreaSchema//*

+- **Excel features:** Utilized feature (with formatted values) and optimized layout for clarity.
+- **Design choice:** Area Chart allows to identify trend related to various increasing values.
+- **Data insights:** The more skills required the higher-pay jobs.